Preparing for the Festive Season as a Spoonie

 When you live with a chronic illness, your life is organised by a combination of compromises and sacrifices and unfortunately, the festive season is no different.
 Let’s be honest, anyone who comes from a tradition of big celebrations, or like me, loves Christmas and the festive season.
 This time of year is one where having a debilitating health condition really sucks!
 However, we make the best of things, don’t we!

-Festive Season Preparations
+Festive Season Planning

 Here are some thoughts about things you can do early, delegate or adapt to help you have the celebration you are hoping for without completely burning out, triggering a massive flare-up, becoming over-anxious or missing out too much.
 In fact, if you are someone who likes to plan, and trust me, be it an app, a planner or a basic piece of paper with a calendar printed on it… I recommend making a plan.
 As a Spoonie when creating your seasonal preparations plan, plan for at least one week of a flare-up of symptoms.
 If you don’t need it you will be ready enviably soon.
 If you don’t allow for it and need it disaster could strike!